An airplane pilot fell 370 m after jumping from an aircraft witho... | Channels for Pearson+

 1

-Determine the work done by the snow to stop the pilot.
-The work done, W, is equal to the change in kinetic energy, which is the kinetic energy just before impact.
+Understand that the work done by the snow on the pilot is equal to the change in kinetic energy of the pilot.
+Since the pilot comes to rest, his final kinetic energy is 0 J.

-Use the work-energy principle, which states that the work done by the forces on an object is equal to the change in its kinetic energy.
-Here, the work done by the snow is equal to the negative of the pilot's kinetic energy (since it's acting to stop him).
+Set up the equation for work done by the snow: Work done = Final Kinetic Energy - Initial Kinetic Energy.
+Since the final kinetic energy is 0 J, this simplifies to Work done = -Initial Kinetic Energy.

-Calculate the average force exerted by the snow.
-Use the formula W = Fd, where W is the work done by the snow, F is the average force, and d is the depth of the crater.
-Solve for F.
+Substitute the value of the initial kinetic energy calculated in step 1 into the equation from step 3 to find the work done by the snow.

-Substitute the values for W and d into the equation to find the average force F exerted by the snow on the pilot.
+The work done by the snow is negative, indicating that the snow has done work on the pilot to absorb the energy and bring him to a stop.

 Verified video answer for a similar problem: